 Vietnam Food and Drink

-• Nem (spring rolls: pork mixed with noodles, eggs and mushrooms wrapped in rice paper, fried and served hot).
+Nem: Spring rolls with pork, noodles, eggs and mushrooms wrapped in rice paper, sometimes fried and served hot.

-• Banh chung (glutinous rice, pork and onions wrapped in large leaves and cooked for up to 48 hours, to be eaten cold at any time).
+Banh chung: Sticky rice wrapped in large leaves and cooked for up to 48 hours, to be eaten cold at any time.

-• Bun cha, (grilled pork, cold rice noodles, deep fried rolls and a big bowl of salad leaves).
+Bun cha: Grilled pork with cold rice noodles and a big bowl of salad leaves.

 Tipping is now quite customary, especially in tourist areas, and is much appreciated in a country where salaries are still low.
 Upscale restaurants and hotels may add a 5-10% service charge to the bill.